-Professional removal vans are exempt, so don’t need a dispensation to park on yellow lines for loading and unloading, unless there is a prohibition of loading in place.
+Professional removal vans are exempt.
+They do not need one to park on yellow lines whilst they are loading and unloading, unless there is a prohibition of loading in place.

-To apply for a dispensation, please compete the online application form.
+To apply for a parking dispensation, please fill out our online application form.

-A charge of £30.00 is payable for each dispensation issued and will allow parking for the vehicle;
+A charge of £30.00 is payable for each dispensation issued and will allow parking:

 - on yellow lines

 - in parking bays where waiting is time limited